Bharat9848/notes/ai_rag.md

 ## Advanced RAG techniques
 - Shorter context are more efficient but they fail to answer broader questions.
 The longer the context, the more likely the model is to focus on the wrong part of the context.
-- **Question transformation**: Rephrasing a vague question can result in more efficient search.

 - **Advanced Indexing**/**contextual indexing**:
     - multiple embeddings for single document.
     - additional keyword indexing